floating indicator next to menu

 Session details

-If you’re wondering how to handle all of this without knowing about accessibility, don’t worry.
-That’s what this one-day workshop is for.
-The goal is to equip you with both the theory and the tools (e.g., checklists, plugins, and more) to help you audit, design, and document accessible mockups for your products and services.
+The goal of this 1 day workshop is to equip you with the theory, but also the tools to help you audit, design, and document accessible mockups for your products and services.
+And to communicate it better with your development teams.

-In this hands-on workshop, you will be working in Figma in small groups, using different plugins, tools, and checklists.
-At the end of the workshop, you will get access to all the materials to apply to your own designs, from slides to checklists to cheat sheets and design tools.
+This is a hands-on workshop, we will work in Figma, in small groups, with different plugins, tools, and checklists.
+At the end of the workshop, you will get access to my slides, but also to checklists, cheat sheets and design tools to apply to your own designs.

 What will attendees learn?